zhigimont-k/Epam_Final_Task/README.md

 Order's status may be set to 'finished' by the administrator.

 Users may also reset their passwords by entering their email.
-In this case a new password is generated and a letter is sent to the email.
+In this case a new password is generated and a letter is sent to provided email.

-Those orders which time has already passed but are still in 'pending' status are automatically cancelled with a check running once a day.
+Those orders which time has already passed but are still in 'pending' status are automatically cancelled after a daily check.

-Those users who have confirmed orders tomoroow are sent reminder messages to their emails.
+Those users who have confirmed orders the next day are sent reminder messages to their emails.

 Administrator can add new services and update them.
-Administartor can also delete reviews and change users' statuses to 'admin', 'user' and 'banned'.
+Administrator can also delete reviews and change users' statuses to 'admin', 'user' and 'banned'.

-Banned users get an error message when trying to sign in, and they can't log in anymore, having the same rights as guests.
+Banned users get an error message when they try to sign in which means they can use the service only as guests.

 --